 - Thursday to Saturday: 10am until 2am.

-Different food options
+Sample the best food options

 The food stalls surround the outside of the large open-plan room, with drinks and other vendors in the middle.
 The centre of the room is dominated by rows of large wooden tables.